-Greater London continues to make up the larger share of the total venture capital investment, driving 70% of total investment in 2022.
+Greater London continues to make up the larger share of the total VC investment, driving 70% of total investment in 2022.

 East Midlands, Northern Ireland, Yorkshire and the Humber have more than doubled in investment growth since 2020.
 This is partially driven by some larger investment rounds in startups such as The Access Group, Weev and Raw Charging respectively.

-The top three UK industries for venture capital investment in terms of total investment raised in 2022 are Fintech, Health, and Energy, which combined account for over half of total VC investment nationwide for 2022.
+The top three UK industries for VC investment in terms of total investment raised in 2022 are Fintech, Health, and Energy.

-When comparing industry investment for the UK and Europe, we see a much higher degree of investment into Fintech within the UK though Transportation and Food related startups receive a higher proportion of investment in Europe.
+When comparing industry investment for the UK and Europe, there is a higher degree of investment into Fintech within the UK while Transportation and Food related startups receive a higher proportion of investment in Europe.

 Sources of capital

-Over the past decade, VC firms have consistently made up between 40-50% of total funding into the UK startup ecosystem with this trend being seen in other developed European startup ecosystems such as the France and Germany.
+Over the past decade, VC firms have consistently made up between 40-50% of total funding into the UK startup ecosystem.

 UK's most active investors